ryancw/instagram-scroll/README.md

 instagram-scroll
 ================

-Simple JavaScript file to load Instagram pictures of a certain tag and infinite scroll through them.
+Simple JavaScript file to load Instagram pictures of a certain tag or user and infinite scroll through them.

 <h2><b>Use</b></h2>

 Link to the instagram-scroll.js source file in your webpage.
 JQuery is required.

-Add the following code to webpage:
 ```
 <script>
 InstgramScroll({tag: "cats", clientID: "token", imageContainer: "#pics"})